Webinar Replay: TSP Lifecycle Funds (L-Funds)

 And that way, if we go to need the money in retirement and the market just took it in the shorts, we can go take the money from our safe fund and not have to cash out shares when they just lost their value, which means we have to cash out a whole bunch of shares to get the money out that we need.

-So, by virtue of these accounts being separate in the private sector, a ton of flexibility that would keep you from taking money from accounts that otherwise if you had your choice, you wouldn’t do.
-So, this is a big observation, one that I think is lacking for a lot of people when they’re thinking about how they’re going to take money out of the TSP.
+This is a big observation, one that I think is lacking for a lot of people when they’re thinking about how they’re going to take money out of the TSP.
 And they think like, “Oh, the TSP has been so great to me over this time that I’ve been employed.”
 Sure, it has, but you’ve never had to take money out of the TSP while you’ve been employed.
 And if you did, like a loan, that’s the opposite of what you want to do in the TSP while you’re still working.

 If you haven’t experienced the TSP in retirement when you actually need the money, you don’t realize that this is a problem.
 It’s a big problem, and one that’s solved by going to the private sector.
-Now I’m not here to tell everybody, “Hey, you should go out to the private sector and invest.”
+I’m not here to tell everybody, “Hey, you should go out to the private sector and invest.”
 I am saying that there is a level of sophistication that is available in the private sector that solves this very problem that the TSP hasn’t fixed.

-Next up, observation number six.
-For a broad-based strategy like the lifecycle funds, for those to work, they have to make some general and pretty big assumptions.
 The first is that everyone retiring around the same time has the same tolerance for taking risk.
 I like to think of that risk tolerance as that gut feeling.
 If you open your TSP account statement and you see a loss percentage on there, how big does that percentage need to be before you want to throw up.
 That’s risk tolerance, at least at the emotional level.

 Other people, when you’re thinking about retiring and risk, you think, “How much can I financially afford to lose without jeopardizing my strategy.”
 And that’s financial risk.
-So, both of those things need to be taken into account.
+Both of those things need to be taken into account.
 But the lifecycle funds assume that everybody has that same tolerance level, good or bad, for the market.
 And that’s not a fair assumption for as many people as are invested in the lifecycle funds.

-So, by the time that you retire, because everyone has to have the same level of risk, they’re going to assume that everyone needs 71% of their money to be available for withdrawal all at once with no risk.
+By the time that you retire, because everyone has to have the same level of risk, they’re going to assume that everyone needs 71% of their money to be available for withdrawal all at once with no risk.
 If you tell me that when you retire or when you start to take money out of the TSP that you want to take 71% of it out right then, we need to have a serious tax conversation and a serious longevity conversation about how your money is going to perform.

-So, when money is safe, when we need money safe, chances are we need it in a short period of time.
+When money is safe, when we need money safe, chances are we need it in a short period of time.
 If you’re saving up for a car, if you’re saving for your kids’ college, you know there is a moment in time that you need that money to be available, because it’s all going to be used at one time, or in a very short period of time like college.
 But we don’t need retirees to have 71% of their money available right now with zero risk.
 That is a huge amount.
 And we still want money performing for you over the long haul.

-So, is being lumped in with everyone else serving your needs to their fullest capacity?
+Is being lumped in with everyone else serving your needs to their fullest capacity?
 There’s risk in just going along with everybody else, when there are a lot of assumptions and pretty stark assumptions that we have up here that you might find yourself not very aligned with.
 If you’re thinking, “Oh, well, that’s not me.
 I’d like to kind of ride it a little bit harder and have a little bit more of an aggressive stance in the TSP because I have all these other assets over here that I can pull from.”

 Well, the lifecycle fund doesn’t know that.
 They can’t account for that for you.
 They have to have the funds work the same for everybody, which means that everybody has to kind of fall into line with what the assumptions are.

-Observation number seven.
-The lifecycle funds end up suffering the same fate as the five regular funds when it comes time to take the money out.
 I’ve touched on this a couple of times.
 I want to stress this to its max capacity here.
 You must take money out of the TSP proportionally to how its invested, which means you might have to take money from poor performing funds.
 We don’t like that.
 We want you to be able to pick and choose how and when you take your money.
 You can’t do that in the TSP.
 And it doesn’t matter whether you’re in the lifecycle funds or the regular funds, the TSP simply does not allow you to pick and choose.

-Next up.
-You aren’t allowed to invest traditional and Roth balances separately.
-This is the idea of tax diversification.
-Again, if you did not join us for the Roth webinar, we’ve got a podcast out there as well on the Roth.
-Please, go listen to that.
 Because the idea of tax diversification is you have different buckets that you can pull money from when you need the money, and it’s going to be taxed differently.
 The TSP simply doesn’t allow you to say, “I want my traditional money to be invested this way, but I want my Roth money to be invested that way.”
 You can do that out in the private sector, but you can’t do it in the TSP.

-So why not have a more tailored approach to how you invest?
-That’s the part when you’re earning the money, but also how you take the money out.
-In retirement, we actually need it.
 Why not have a more tailored approach?
 I would argue most people don’t have a more tailored approach with a professional because they’re just not sure what they’re supposed to do, who they’re supposed to talk to, how do you know how to trust them, all those gut feelings that you have.
 But we can’t leave all this to chance.

-Observation number eight.
-In retirement, the investing game changes, and boy, it changes big time.
 The strategy that you’re using while you’re working is wealth accumulation.
 You’re accumulating your wealth.
 You’re not using it yet, you’re accumulating it.
 But it is quite different than the strategy that needs to be in place for what we call wealth distribution, which is you using the money that you’ve saved smartly.
-And then we have even one more level, which is wealth preservation, if you’re wanting to pass money down to family members, your children, your grandchildren, whatever that might look like.
-So, there’s lots of different strategies out there.
-And each of them have their place in a plan.

 The TSP is really great at the first one, which is the wealth accumulation.
 It’s cheap to invest in the TSP.
 It’s easy.
 You have your Roth and your traditional options.
 There’s a lot of good parts of the TSP.
 But the TSP is not very savvy at the second part of the strategy, which is the distribution phase for all the reasons we talked about before, that you can’t pick and choose which fund to take the money from.
 And so, you’re going to be forced to take money out at a time that’s undesirable.